kristian-lange-tw/JATOS_docs/versioned_docs/version-3.7.1/Run_your_study/Manage-Results.md

 ### Export Result Data

-Once you selected the results you're interested in, click *Export Results* and *Selected* and you will download a text file that contains your results.
+Once you selected the results you're interested in, click <Hl>Export Results</Hl> and *Selected* and you will download a text file that contains your results.
 Each line in this text file represents result data from one component.
 Alternatively you can also select *All* to get all result data.

 ![Results View screenshot](/img/ResultsView-Screenshot6.png)